cogment/cogment-verse/README.md

 cogment run dev
 ```

+> 🚧 In this mode, changes to the source files in the shared `base_dev` directory won't be reflected in the running services until you re-start `cogment run dev`.

 To be able to use the client properly, you'll need to build it whenever something changes using

 ```console